Where can I learn more about the process for selecting, testing, and revising indicators?

 Other indicators are relative measures that identify where the top percentage of the indicator occurs (e.g., the beach bird index).
 So the indicator identifies, for example, the highest concentration of beach birds–even if all the numbers are skewed much lower than they should be by human activity.
 The method of calculating these relative indicators may be changed in the next indicator revision cycle to avoid this issue in the future.

-Why do some State of the South Atlantic indicator names not match what appears in Blueprint 2.0 on the CPA?
+Why do some State of the South Atlantic indicator names not match what appeared in Blueprint 2.0?

 Deciding on short and sweet indicator names in the State of the South Atlantic was challenging.
 Some indicators had long, complicated names like “low impervious surface watersheds” that needed to be shortened and translated into plain language.
 For one freshwater aquatic and one beach and dune indicator, we settled on “impervious surface” and “altered beaches”.
 When the South Atlantic LCC started the indicator selection and revision process, we decided to frame all the indicators in a positive way, so that higher indicator scores were always better.
 In these two cases, the names didn’t really match the scores.
 Ecologically, high impervious surface can be a bad thing.
 But a high score on the impervious surface indicator meant there was a low amount of impervious surface in that watershed, which is good.
 This was easy to work around in the State of the South Atlantic because we used words like “better” and “worse” instead of “high” and “low”.
 And an “A” is universally understood to be better than a “C”.